MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Remote_Troubleshooting.md

 To remove the local subnet restriction on public networks and allow remote access from any location, run the following command:

-Set-NetFirewallRule –Name "WINRM-HTTP-In-TCP-PUBLIC" –RemoteAddress Any
+Set-NetFirewallRule -Name "WINRM-HTTP-In-TCP-PUBLIC" -RemoteAddress Any

 The Set-NetFirewallRule cmdlet is exported by the NetSecurity module.